sdetweil/MyCovid19/README.md

 			position:"top_right",
 			config:{
 				countries:["Italy","USA","China","Spain","France"],
+        OR
+				states:['New York','Illinois','Texas'],

+				// one of countries or states MUST be specified

 				// line colors can be any definition of color either a name ,or a hex string
 				// one per country above, used in order, line_colors:['red','white','green','yellow','blue'],